Trashytalk/piwardrive/docs/tile_cache.rst

 Command Line
 ------------

-Tiles can also be prefetched without launching the on-device GUI using the ``piwardrive-prefetch`` entry point::
+Tiles can also be prefetched without launching the dashboard using the ``piwardrive-prefetch`` entry point::

    piwardrive-prefetch 37.7 -122.5 37.8 -122.4 --zoom 15